, ,

 Blue is both a recessive and a dominant eye color.
 As a result, if both parents have brown eyes, a newborn infant is more likely to receive blue eye color.
 The predominant pigment in the eye is dark brown melanin; light scattering off the collagen fibers in the sclera causes the eye to look white; and hemoglobin in the blood vessels causes the eye to appear red.
 Cyanosis is a blue tint caused by excessive quantities of deoxyhemoglobin in the blood, but it has nothing to do with eye color.

-So, if there is no blue pigment in the eye, where does the blue originate from?
 The rationale for why certain eyes are blue is the same as the explanation for why the sky is blue, which is known as the Tyndall effect.
 Light is dispersed by atmospheric particles (or opaque layers in the iris), and blue is scattered more than red.
 A structural color, rather than a pigment color, is the blue iris.
 Brown iris have the same layer with more melanin and look brown when there is no melanin at all (albinism).

 green eyes ,blue-green eyes and hazel eyes color chart